Representing Parents In Child Support Cases

 I am also able to counsel and represent parents involved in child support modification and enforcement disputes after a child support order has been issued.
 Whatever your child support issue, you can benefit from the guidance of a knowledgeable lawyer.

-If you are concerned about getting a fair child support determination, contact me at my Tempe office for a free phone consultation.
+If you are concerned about getting a fair child support determination, contact me at my Tempe office for a phone consultation.